Dr Dani Barrington

 - Bachelor of Science (Chemistry and Environmental Chemistry)

-Dani teaches on several of the units that make up the MSc(Eng) in Water, Sanitation and Health Engineering, particularly Engineering for Public Health, The Management of WASH Projects and Water Supply.
-She also supervises several students undertaking this and the undergraduate MEng course.
+Dani is Co-Programme Lead of, and teaches on several of the units that make up, the MSc(Eng) in Water, Sanitation and Health Engineering.
+She also supervises several undergraduate and postgraduate research students.

 Research groups and institutes